bd-j/prospector/demo/tutorial.rst

 .. code-block:: python

-		# Choose the walker and iteration number,
+		# Choose the walker and iteration number by hand.
 		walker, iteration = 0, -1
 		if res["chain"].ndim > 2:
  		    # if you used emcee for the inference